FAQ

 Are you insured and registered?

 Absolutely, on both counts.
 Chiropractic is a legally regulated healthcare profession, much like dentists and medical doctors.
 I am registered both with the General Chiropractic Council and The British Chiropractic Association which entitles me to practice all techniques offered.
+I am also local council licensed to practice acupuncture and dry needling in the Notts and Lincs districts.

 What should I wear?